 As a manager, you’re used to dealing with a variety of employee personalities and dispositions.
 So what happens when you stroll by an employee’s cubicle and you hear the unmistakable sounds of muffled crying?
 Do you say something?
 Do you just turn around and walk away?
-Awkward, to say the least.
-But your response could be an important test of your ability to manage your team.
+Your response to hearing an employee crying at work could be an important test of your ability to manage your team.

-According to a recent Monster poll, 8 in 10 workers admit to crying at work, so it’s a situation you’re more than likely to encounter.
-Knowing how to handle those situations takes superior management skills.
-A good manager can even use them to improve employee-relations.
-We’re talking about emotional intelligence here.
+According to a recent Monster poll, 8 in 10 workers admit to crying at work, so it’s a situation you’re likely to encounter.
+Knowing how to handle these situations takes superior management skills.
+A good manager can even use them to improve employee relations.
+Monster spoke to experts to find out their advice.

 Often, however, they’re frustrated with their jobs.
 That’s where a manager’s emotional intelligence can make a difference.
 Being able to identify work-related triggers for why an employee is crying at work gives a perceptive manager the ability to find solutions and workarounds.
 Not only can this improve employees’ job satisfaction level and performance, but it can also earn their trust and respect.

 In a survey of 700 employees, Kreamer found that 41 percent of women said they had cried at work.
-Nine percent of men admitted they did it, too.
-Men largely reported that they cried at work for personal reasons — like an illness in the family, or the death of a pet.
+Nine percent of men said they did too.
+Men largely reported that they cried at work for personal reasons — like an illness in the family or the death of a pet.
 A “large majority” of women said it was “something that happened at work — being unfairly blamed or criticized, someone else taking credit for work — that made them cry.”

 Hiring the right candidates should bring you to tears — of joy